-Protecting your company infrastructure against attack is top priority.
-But due to the complexity and time demands of IT departments, patches often get overlooked.
-And given the recent WannaCrypt and Petya ransomware attacks, the need for a well-defined patch management process is more critical than ever.
+Protecting your company’s infrastructure against cyberattacks is top priority.
+But due to the time demands and budget constraints in most IT departments, patch management often gets overlooked.
+With ransomware attacks increasing, the need for a well-defined patch management process is more critical than ever.

 What Is Patch Management?

-Your patch management process should include steps to:
+Your patch management process should include the following steps:

 The first step in a proper patch management system is to list all software the organization uses.